agonya/PFHelper/Documentation Source/docs/objectPositioner.md

 * `index` The index value that object will be positioned in (number)
 * `obj` The object that will be positioned, this object can be image, text and container.
 If you want to use graphics object you can add it to the container. (object)
 * `scale: 1` This represents grid number that object will be scaled to.
-For example if the scale value is 1 so, the object will be scaled to '1 row heigt' or '1 column width'.
-It will choose smaller one. (number)
+For example if the scale value is 1 so, the object will be scaled to '1 row height' or '1 column width'.
+It will choose the smaller one. (number)
 * `w` Screen width (number)
 * `h` Screen height. (number)